 Understanding how people are exposed to the substance and how it enters the body can inform you on the range of control measures needed to reduce exposure.
 Hazardous substances can enter the body by:

 Once you know the routes of entry, consider the number and types of people who could be harmed through direct or indirect exposure.
 Direct exposure is when someone knowingly handles the substance or is aware that it's present as part of their work activity.
-Indirect exposure might happen when someone is exposed through an unrelated activity, such as cleaning, maintenance, responding to an emergency situation or working nearby and is unaware of its presence.
+Indirect exposure might happen when someone is exposed through an unrelated activity, such as cleaning, maintenance, responding to an emergency situation or working nearby.

 In both cases, the nature of exposure needs to be assessed by

-establishing the likelihood and the frequency of exposure.
-Also, the levels
+establishing the likelihood and the frequency of exposure, along with the levels

 people are exposed to and for how long.
 Additional consideration must be made